 What Are The Disadvantages Of Fossil Fuels – Problems With Fossil Fuels

-- The main disadvantages of fossil fuels are its non-renewability and the emission of greenhouse gases upon combustion the consequences of which are air pollution, acid rains, damage to the ozone layer, and contribution to global warming.
+- The main disadvantages of fossil fuels are their non-renewability and the emission of greenhouse gases upon combustion the consequences of which are air pollution, acid rains, damage to the ozone layer, and contribution to global warming.

 - Fossil fuels are also not a technology like the solar and wind sources of energy, so there will be always a base price for it.

 - The air pollution due to the combustion of fossil fuels causes certain respiratory and other diseases.

 - The combustion of fossil fuels contributes to global warming in many ways due to which the temperature is increasing and the sea level is continuously rising and leading to environmental imbalances.